2014–15 Toledo Rockets men's basketball team

-The 2014–15 Toledo Rockets Huskies men's basketball team represented the University of Toledo during the 2014–15 NCAA Division I men's basketball season.
-The Rockets, led by fifth year head coach Tod Kowalczyk, played their home games at Savage Arena, as members of the West Division of the Mid-American Conference.
+The 2014–15 Toledo Rockets men's basketball team represented the University of Toledo during the 2014–15 NCAA Division I men's basketball season.
+The Rockets, led by fifth-year head coach Tod Kowalczyk, played their home games at Savage Arena, as members of the West Division of the Mid-American Conference.
 They finished the season 20–13, 11–7 in MAC play to finish in second place in the West Division.
-They advanced to the semifinals of the MAC tournament where they lost to Central Michigan.
+They advanced to the semifinals of the MAC tournament, where they lost to Central Michigan.
 Despite having 20 wins, they were not invited to a postseason tournament.